vyjith/Amazon-Simple-Sns-Notification-Alert-Bash/README.md

 }

         echo ""
-        echo "Send a confirmation eamail to the email ID and you need to confirm.
-Subscribe by click on confirmation link then only publisher can send email to you......." echo ""
+        echo "Send a confirmation email to the email ID and you need to confirm.
+Subscribe by clicking on the confirmation link then only the publisher can send an email to you......." echo ""
         sleep 2
-        echo "Here, we are going to script for setuping a bash script for MariaDB or apache down alert.
-Please let me kno which option from below you would like to recieve an notification" echo ""
+        echo "Here, we are going to script for setup a bash script for MariaDB or apache down alert.
+Please let me know which option from below you would like to receive an notification" echo ""
         echo "1) Apache down alert"
         echo ""